-The Huiras Family Ozaukee Community Health Clinic is a volunteer-based clinic serving people without insurance and with few resources in Ozaukee County.
+The Huiras Family Ozaukee Community Clinic is a volunteer-based clinic serving people without insurance and with few resources in Ozaukee County.
 The Clinic was originally created as part of the Healthy Ozaukee 2000 community improvement process.
 The Clinic employs a clinic coordinator and nurse practitioner to organize the clinic and provide primary care services.
 It also depends on more than 15 community physicians for the core of services.
 Additional nurse and social work volunteers also support the clinic.
 In 2007, 665 patient services were provided.

 On the second Wednesday of the month, a Women’s Clinic is held to offer screening and treatment specifically for women’s health issues.
 On an ongoing basis, CSM's Seton Pharmacy reviews patient profiles for medication and then processes and fills prescriptions that are distributed to the clinic, offering discounts to both the clinic and patients.
 Additionally, a volunteer assists some patients in applying for assistance from specific pharmacy companies.
 Diagnostic support is provided through St. Mary’s Ozaukee.
 Specialty physician and dental services are provided through a voucher program to purchase needed services for care.
 The Columbia St. Mary’s Foundation coordinates grant-writing and donations to support the work of the clinic.